RoboDonut/cheapyRuler/README.md

 Python port of cheap-ruler by @mourner,@anandthakker, @tcql and mapbox (https://github.com/mapbox/cheap-ruler).
-CHeck out their repo for details.
+Check out their repo for details.